 From Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012:

-The Rolling Stones covered this in the late ’70s and released their cover featuring Keith Richards as lead singer for the Deluxe edition of Some Girls in 2011.
-Keith Richards explained: “It’s a Dobie Gray song that we’ve always loved, and I actually had forgotten we had recorded it.
+In the late ’70s, The Rolling Stones recorded a cover of this song, and their rendition, featuring Keith Richards as the lead vocalist, was included in the 2011 Deluxe edition of Some Girls.
+Keith Richards elaborated: “It’s a Dobie Gray song that we’ve always loved, and I actually had forgotten we had recorded it.
 I had also forgotten how good it was and how much I like it….
 It’s a perennial, you know what I mean?
 One of those songs you sort of warm up in the loins with, you know?”

-Mick Jagger added: “Keith sings this one.
+In Mick Jagger’s words: “Keith sings this one.
 It’s an old-time country song written by Donnie Fritts and Troy Seals.
 I know this because I was mixing it and I said to Don Was, Did Keith write this song?
 I didn’t know ’cause I’m not on it.
 Don said, No, it’s an old cover tune.
 Waylon Jennings did a version, which is where I think Keith got it from.”

 Categories: Can You Hear the Music?